ponyman68/PPfilter/README.md

 # PPfilter
 Userscript for filtering images on 4chan /mlp/ by data-md5.
 Works on any board, just adjust the url.

 This repository includes a file and some links to combined approximately 180k MD5s of barby content often reposted on /mlp/.
 The goal is a browsing experience without having to view offending content.
+This data set is accurate enough to filter about 40%-60% of offending content on the board.

 ### Why use this over my existing 4chan X Md5 filter setup?